Shoebox Zoo

-Shoebox Zoo is a fantasy TV series made in a collaboration between BBC Scotland and various Canadian television companies.
+Shoebox Zoo is a fantasy television series made in a collaboration between BBC Scotland and various Canadian television companies.
 It is mostly live-action, but with CGI used for the animal figurines.
 It was first broadcast in 2004, by CBBC.
 The series was broadcast in the United States by the Showtime network and in Jamaica by CVM Television.

 Series overview

 The series was conceived by then-BBC Scotland director Claire Mundell and television director Justin Molotnikov in 2002, and then further developed by Brian Ward.
 The series was co-produced by Toronto-based company Blueprint Entertainment, founded by John Morayniss, who previously worked at Alliance Atlantis, where he helped produce another CBBC programme Ace Lightning.
 The series consists of twenty-six episodes, split between two seasons made up of thirteen episodes each.
+The titular Shoebox Zoo were computer generated by Alias Systems Corporation, the characters designed with Celtic mythology and artwork in designs.
+Paul Kavanagh, a BBC post production animator, aided in the character designs.